Visyond/website-hugo/site/content/casestudy/ericsson-case-study-visyond.md

 ![Modeler was a bottleneck](/img/2b Modeler was a bottleneck.png)

-## After - Modeler is no longer a bottleneck
+## With Visyond, Modeler is no longer a bottleneck

 **Change requests became much easier to manage** as manual data consolidation and version comparison were no longer required, which dramatically improved turnaround time and reduced the risk of errors introduced by clients and account managers.

 ![Modeler is no longer a bottleneck](/img/2b Modeler is no longer a bottleneck 2.png)

 # Single Source of Truth & Data Consolidation
-## Before - Information was hard to retrieve
+## Information was hard to retrieve

 In addition, tracking inputs and their authors was very challenging.
 This **information was not readily available in spreadsheets, was hard to retrieve** and was hidden in long email threads between account managers and customers.

 ![Visibility was obstructed](/img/3b Visibility was obstructed.png)

-## After - A single source of truth solved the data chaos
+## With Visyond, a single source of truth solved the data chaos

 With Visyond, Ericsson formed **a knowledge base that can be accessed anywhere at any time** and contains all changes, scenarios, supporting documentation and conversations.
 It made tracking inputs and identifying their origins simpler as well as removed the need to manage multiple versions of the same spreadsheet.

 ![A single source of truth solved the data chaos](/img/3b A single source of truth solved the data chaos.png)

 # Error Detection & Model Audit
-## Before - Debugging was painful
+## Debugging was painful

 With Excel, the Chief Modeler had to spend a lot of time to  ensure that the changes in the continuous back-and-forth communications did not accidentally break the model logic or override key assumptions.
 Obviously, this process carried a **high risk of undetected errors.**

 ![Debugging was painful](/img/4b Debugging was painful.png)

-## After - Dependency analysis and error discovery is easier
+## With Visyond, dependency analysis and error discovery is easier

 Since the modeler, account managers and customers are no longer bounded by emails and multiple spreadsheet versions, the **occurrence of errors was greatly reduced.** In addition, Visyond provided **powerful debugging and auditing tools** to track dependencies and the root cause of errors.

 ![Dependency analysis and error discovery is easier](/img/4b Dependency analysis and error discovery is easier.png)

 # Data Analysis
-## Before - Analysis setup was manual and time consuming
+## Analysis setup was manual and time consuming

 Routine analytical tasks, such as sensitivity (what-if) analysis or scenario comparison, were done manually, which **shifted the focus away from getting insights from the data** to setting up Excel.

 ![Effort setting up analysis](/img/5b Effort setting up analysis.png)

-## After - Analyses can be set up in minutes
+## With Visyond, analyses can be set up in minutes

 Analyses that used to take multiple days to set up and finalize **can be now completed with just a few clicks while also making them easy to update** if customers request so, providing great flexibility and improving turnaround time.

 ![Analyses can be set up in minutes](/img/5b Analyses can be set up in minutes 2.png)

 # Self-service ‘What-If’ Analysis
-## Before - It was impossible to answer ‘what-if’ questions on-the-fly
+## It was impossible to answer ‘what-if’ questions on-the-fly

 During meetings with the customers, Account Managers were often asked questions like _“can you tell me what happens if we do not get x% but y% improvement thank to your solution?”_. **Answering meant going back to the model to update and test it, redraw charts and update slides.** By the time Ericsson provided answers, the customer had prepared new questions.
 Back to square one.

 ![Impossible to answer What If](/img/6b Hard to answer What If.png)

-## Before - The Excel model had to be encoded into a web app to help clients test assumptions independently
+## The Excel model had to be encoded into a web app to help clients test assumptions independently

 Customers often asked to test assumptions by themselves.
 Real time assumption testing was becoming a priority, especially at trade shows where Ericsson wanted to showcase the value of their solutions and visitors needed a simple way to interact with the model.
 Obviously, Ericsson could not share the Excel model on the flat screen at their booth because it contained sensitive data, would not look professional, and would be time consuming for customers to understand and edit it.